alanaainez/apollo-book-search/README.md

 # apollo-book-search
-A Google Books API search engine using the MERN stack with a React front end, MondoDB database, and Node.js/Express.js server and API.
+A Google Books API search engine with a GraphQL API built with Apollo Server.

 ## User Story